cnr-isti-vclab/meshlabjs/test/README.md

 	**Status**: Complete

-* `LoadProcRender1.0` implement a direct pass of the mesh data as kept by the emscripten compiled code to the rendering engine.
-The file is parsed into a mesh using the vcg parsing code and passed back to three.js
+* `LoadProcRender1.0` OFF file -> mem -> c++ Mem Parsing -> three.js
-	* File OFF is loaded using html5 file api, then it passed to the allocator, read as MyMesh by method 'openStream' (vcglib-> wrap/io_trimesh/import_off.h).
+	* File OFF is loaded using html5 file api, then it passed to the allocator read as MyMesh by method 'openStream' (vcglib-> wrap/io_trimesh/import_off.h).
 From methods 'openMesh', 'getVertexNumber', 'getVertexVector', 'getFaceNumber' and 'getFaceVector' the mesh is passed to 'createMesh' for renderize in three.js
 	When you load another mesh, the previous one is deleted.
 	**Status**: Complete

-* `LoadProcRender1.1` implement a direct pass of the mesh data as kept by the emscripten compiled code to the rendering engine.
-The file is parsed into a mesh using the vcg parsing code and passed back to three.js
+* `LoadProcRender1.1` OFF file -> mem -> c++ mem to file -> c++ File Parsing -> three.js
-	* File OFF is loaded using html5 file api, then it passed to the allocator, read as MyMesh by classic method 'open' (vcglib-> wrap/io_trimesh/import_off.h).
+	* File OFF is loaded using html5 file api, then it passed to the allocator , wrote to a tmp file, read by classic method 'open' (vcglib-> wrap/io_trimesh/import_off.h).
 From methods 'openMesh', 'getVertexNumber', 'getVertexVector', 'getFaceNumber' and 'getFaceVector' the mesh is passed to 'createMesh' for renderize in three.js
 	When you load another mesh, the previous one is deleted.
 	**Status**: Complete

-* `LoadProcRender1.2` implement a direct pass of the mesh data as kept by the emscripten compiled code to the rendering engine.
-The file is parsed into a mesh using the vcg parsing code and passed back to three.js
-	* File PLY is loaded using html5 file api, then it passed to the allocator, read as MyMesh by classic method 'open' (vcglib-> wrap/io_trimesh/import_ply.h).
-From methods 'openMesh', 'getVertexNumber', 'getVertexVector', 'getFaceNumber' and 'getFaceVector' the mesh is passed to 'createMesh' for renderize in three.js
-	When you load another mesh, the previous one is deleted.
-	**Status**:

-* `LoadProcRender1.3` implement a direct pass of the mesh data as kept by the emscripten compiled code to the rendering engine.
-The file is parsed into a mesh using the vcg parsing code and passed back to three.js
-	* File STL is loaded using html5 file api, then it passed to the allocator, read as MyMesh by classic method 'open' (vcglib-> wrap/io_trimesh/import_stl.h).
-From methods 'openMesh', 'getVertexNumber', 'getVertexVector', 'getFaceNumber' and 'getFaceVector' the mesh is passed to 'createMesh' for renderize in three.js
-	When you load another mesh, the previous one is deleted.
-	**Status**:
+* `LoadProcRender1.2` Same of above but for ply **Status**:

+* `LoadProcRender1.3` same of above but for stl **Status**: work for ascii.
+Hang for binary...